How weather can make or break your golf game

 Another variable that golfers have to consider is the wind.

-Even a 5- or 10-mile-per-hour wind can play a significant role when the drive is 300-yards long.
-Because of this, players factor in the direction and strength of the wind.
+Even a 5- or 10-mile-per-hour wind can play a significant role when the drive is 300-yards long, meaning players must factor in the direction and strength of the wind.

-Also, wind can vary depending on the time of day a golfer tees off.
+Players must also take into account that the wind can vary depending on the time of day they tee off.

 According to Roth, the general pattern is that in the morning, winds tend to be a little bit lighter, and then in the afternoon, as those winds in the upper atmosphere start mixing to the surface, you see stronger gusts down at the surface.